SzymonRojek/to-do-list-react/README.md

 This project was bootstrapped with **Create React App**.

 ## I have used:
-:white_check_mark: react-dom, react-redux, redux toolkit
+:white_check_mark: React-Dom, React-Redux, Redux-Toolkit, Redux-Saga
 <br>
 :white_check_mark: Styled Components
 <br>